bytebase/bytebase.com/content/blog/how-to-use-jira-for-database-change-management.md

 </HintBlock>

-1. Developer creates a Jira issue to request the database change.
+1. The developer creates a Jira issue to request the database change.
 She fills the issue with the `SQL`, `Database` info.
 The issue status is `Created`.

-1. DBA gets assigned to the issue according to the configured workflow.
-DBA reviews the SQL and leaves the comment under the issue.
+1. The DBA gets assigned to the issue according to the configured workflow.
+DBA reviews the SQL and leaves a comment under the issue.
 The issue status is `Reviewing`.

-1. After several back and forth, DBA approves the issue and changes the issue status to `Pending Rollout`.
+1. After several back-and-forth communications, the DBA approves the issue and changes the issue status to `Pending Rollout`.

-1. DBA pastes the SQL from the Jira ticket into her favorite SQL client and execute.
+1. The DBA pastes the SQL from the Jira ticket into her favorite SQL client and execute.

-1. DBA updates the issue status to `Completed`.
+1. The DBA updates the issue status to `Completed`.

-## Spaces for Improvements
+## Space for Improvement

-With Jira, team can now have a centralized place to review and coordinate the database changes.
-While there leaves plenty spaces for improvements.
+With Jira, teams can now have a centralized place to review and coordinate the database changes.
+However, there is still plenty of space for improvement.

 ### Disconnected Review and Rollout process

-- DBA needs to manually paste the SQL to a different place to execute it.
-DBA could paste the wrong SQL or execute against the wrong database (**the infamous pointing to the production database incorrectly**).
+- The DBA needs to manually paste the SQL to a different place to execute it.
+The DBA could paste the wrong SQL or execute against the wrong database (**the infamous mistake of pointing to the production database incorrectly**).

-- Change history are obscure.
-It's hard to track why, when, how a database change happens.
+- Change histories are obscure.
+It's hard to track why, when, and how a database change happens.

-### Lack of Customization for Database Domain
+### Lack of Customization for the Database Domain

-The database change could get quite complex:
+Database changes can get quite complex:

-- Propagate the changes across different environments.
+- Propagating the changes across different environments.

-- Batch change multiple databases sharing the same schema (typical for multi-tenants / multi-regions).
+- Batch changing multiple databases having the same schema (typical for multi-tenant/multi-region setups).

-- Enforce automatic SQL lint check.
+- Enforcing automatic SQL lint checks.

-- Streamline rollbacks.
+- Streamlining rollbacks.

 It's challenging to force a general issue ticketing system to handle the specialized database tasks.

 ---

 Many customers come to [Bytebase](/) from Jira because of the aforementioned challenges.
-Similar to Jira, Bytebase has the `Project`, `Issue`.
-Besides, Bytebase also defines some database domain specific concepts as first-class citizens, such as `Database Instance`, `Database`, `Environment`, `Changelist`.
-Bytebase provides an integrated experience to plan, review, and deploy the database changes.
+Similar to Jira, Bytebase has the concepts of `Project`, `Issue`.
+Additionally, Bytebase defines some database domain-specific concepts as first-class citizens, such as `Database Instance`, `Database`, `Environment`, `Changelist`.
+Bytebase provides an integrated experience to plan, review, and deploy database changes.

 ![Issue detail interface](/content/blog/how-to-use-jira-for-database-change-management/issue-detail.webp)